aaiinnaa22/42-transcendence/backend/README.md

 - Utilize oauth2 for authentication in order to avoid salting + hashing passwords in the database ourselves.
 - Make the game server-authoritative by moving game logic to the backend.
 - Switch to secure connections (https).
+- Switch request schema with JWT for session management and authentication.
+- Implement schemas for game data streaming.